- Supports 259 languages.

 - Per-block styles: each code block on a single page can be styled on its own (if that is something you would liked to do).

 - Clean, small and valid HTML output.

 - Well-documented source code using modern WordPress API calls.

 - I have maintained this plugin for several years and I plan to continue to provide support.

 - Based on GeSHi, a reliable and well-established PHP highlighting engine, used by popular community forum applications such as phpBB or wiki applications such as Dokuwiki or MediaWiki.

-WP-GeSHi-Highlight works as a drop-in replacement for WP-Syntax, which does not seem to be maintained anymore.
+WP-GeSHi-Highlight works as a drop-in replacement for WP-Syntax, which does not seem to be maintained anymore (as of 2015).
 Make the switch, it should just work (let me know how it went)!

 pre blocks, and use the